 Your home can sell quickly and that usually involves making it appealing to prospective buyers.
 Guided by your REALTOR®, the home should be staged, if applicable, to give the impression it’s move-in ready.
 When a home has a clean and compelling feel, it has better chances for minimal market time.

 How can I determine the value of my home?

 This is as loaded a question as you’ll find in real estate!
 One of the goals for any real estate professional is to ensure the seller gets the fair market value of his/her home.
-One way to determine a home’s value is to have your agent research comparable home sales in the area over the past six months or more.
+One way to determine a home’s value is to have your agent provide comparable home sales in your area over the past six months or more.
 This process will help in setting the listing price.

 When is the best time of the year to sell my home?

 Generally speaking, the optimal time to showcase a home is late winter or early spring.
 There are many factors which ultimately determine what the “best time” is for a particular seller.
 Every life situation is different.
 Certain sellers find themselves in a variety of circumstances, which may not even permit them to hold off their home’s market release.
 Weather can also play a major role in determining what the optimal time may be.
 In Northeastern Pennsylvania, typically the months of April and May see the largest increase in housing supply.

 Your story could be different, and therefore, timing is a conversation you need to be having with your REALTOR®.

 There are instances where a fall or winter release are appealing to homebuyers.
 These buyers are serious about purchasing a home and with less competition from others, your home may be incredibly appealing, especially in this seller’s market.
 Serious buyers are always lurking!
 A lower supply of homes (less competition) in the colder months of the year means a higher probability of showings for you, the seller.

 Furthermore, if an agent is telling you the colder months are a bad time to sell, you would do best to walk away.
 Successful agents sell regardless of the time of year or the market conditions.
 They adapt and adjust; they are up for the challenge!